 6. Responding to Appropriate Action Take:

-For me, creating control charts are possible with Minitab and SPC XL, and even Excel.
+For me, creating control charts is possible with Minitab and SPC XL, and even Excel.
 Although Excel control charts require a higher degree of effort, it is available on all computers, which is beneficial for elementary control charts.

 Recognizing patterns is critical for effective control chart analysis within the scope of PMP practice.
 Here are details of major patterns to keep in mind.